Cold and Wintry Weather

 As the winter season approaches, it's crucial for employers and employees to prioritize health and safety in the workplace.
 Cold temperatures, slippery surfaces, and reduced visibility pose unique challenges that require proactive measures.
 This guide provides practical tips to ensure a safe and healthy working environment during the winter months.

-Winter-Ready Facilities
+Winter-Ready Facilities:

 • Inspect and maintain heating systems to ensure they are functioning properly.